 For 12 weeks this fall, the Columbia intern will be a part of the largest statehouse reporting bureau in the nation.
 Their byline will not only appear on the Tribune’s homepage, but on those of the online, TV, radio and print news outlets who republish our stories daily.
 We pair each student with a mentor and design workshops for them on topics like investigative reporting and Texas politics.

 The fellowships are typically based in the Tribune’s Austin newsroom, but this fellowship can be done remotely from anywhere in Texas.
 Many of our teams are hybrid, with some working remotely and a limited number going into the office; candidates should expect to come to Austin for occasional meetings.

 - Beat(s) the intern will work on: state government; elections; courts; political campaigns; misinformation/disinformation; faith/religion/belief in politics; the political economy of technology (how the industry is reshaping Texas communities and getting tax incentives and other support from the federal government); law and the judiciary.

 COMPENSATION AND TERMS: Fall Internship.
 The Internship is 12 weeks.
 Salary is $600 per week.
 No additional benefits are included.

 ELIGIBILITY: M.S. and M.A. students graduating from Columbia Journalism School in May and August 2022 are eligible.

 TO APPLY: Complete this online application, which includes uploading the following materials:

-- Three clips or links to your work (unpublished is okay)
+- Three clips or links to your work (any medium, unpublished is okay)